8 Nov 2018

-On the other hand, Hong Kong’s imports from the EU fell by 4% to US$34.2 billion in 2016, after decreasing by 9% to US$35.7 billion in 2015.
-Major import items in 2016 included pearls, precious & semi-precious stones (shared 8% of the total), non-electric engines & motors & parts (6%), travel goods & handbags (5%), jewellery (5%), telecommunications equipment & parts (4%), milk and cream and milk products other than butter or cheese (3%), aircraft & associated equipment; spacecraft & parts (3%), semi-conductors, electronic valves & tubes (3%), measuring, checking, analysing & controlling instruments & apparatus (3%), fresh, chilled or frozen meat & edible meat offal (3%), perfumery, cosmetics or toilet preparations (excluding soaps) (3%), passenger motor cars (3%) and medicaments (including veterinary medicaments) (3%).
+On the other hand, Hong Kong’s imports from the EU rose by 10% to US$29.2 billion in the first nine months of 2018, after decreasing by 7% to US$36.5 billion in 2017.
+Major import items in January-September 2018 included pearls, precious & semi-precious stones (shared 8% of the total), non-electric engines & motors & parts (6%), travel goods & handbags (6%), silver & platinum (5%), jewellery (4%), semi-conductors, electronic valves & tubes (4%), perfumery, cosmetics or toilet preparations (excluding soaps) (4%), telecommunications equipment & parts (4%), measuring, checking, analysing & controlling instruments & apparatus (3%), medicaments (including veterinary medicaments) (3%), works of art, collectors’ pieces and antiques (3%), alcoholic beverages (3%), passenger motor cars (3%) and milk and cream and milk products other than butter or cheese (3%).

 EU's Involvement in the Hong Kong Economy

 The EU is one of the major sources of foreign direct investment in Hong Kong.
-According to the latest available figures from the Census and Statistics Department, the total stock of direct investment from the EU amounted to US$151 billion (or HK$1,170 billion) as at the end of 2015.
+According to the latest available figures from the Census and Statistics Department, the total stock of direct investment from the EU amounted to US$157 billion (or HK$1,217 billion) as at the end of 2016.

 The EU is well represented in trading, finance, insurance, retailing, transportation and other sectors of the Hong Kong economy.
 Major companies with EU interests include the HSBC, Standard Chartered Bank, Barclays Bank, Inchcape, ICI (China), Prudential Portfolio Managers, Marks & Spencer, British Airways, Commerzbank AG, Deutsche Bank, BASF, L’Occitane, Lufthansa German Airlines, Siemens, TÜV Rheinland, BNP Paribas, Credit Agricole, LVMH Asia Pacific Ltd, Parfums Christian Dior Far East, Air France, ABN AMRO, P&O Nedlloyd (H.K.)
 Ltd., Philips Hong Kong Ltd., Shell Hong Kong Ltd, Banco di Roma and Ericsson Limited.

-Reflecting EU’s widespread interests locally, there were nearly 30,000 EU nationals resided in Hong Kong as at the end of 2016.
+Reflecting EU’s widespread interests locally, there were more than 29,000 EU nationals resided in Hong Kong as at the end of 2017.